Annie0728/tetris/README.md

 ## To-Do
 - Design better logo
-- Remember to hide controller input field
+- Delete Controller.js file
-- Add up arrow as a clockwise rotate
+- Add in more stats
 - Add a special wacky mode (more pieces)
     - One block
     - Two blocks